aliyun/terraform-provider-alicloud/website/docs/r/rds_clone_db_instance.html.markdown

 * `user` - (Required) The user that is allowed to access the instance.
 If you specify multiple users, separate the usernames with commas (,).
 * `method` - (Required) The authentication method of Lightweight Directory Access Protocol (LDAP).
 Valid values: `trust`, `reject`, `scram-sha-256`, `md5`, `password`, `gss`, `sspi`, `ldap`, `radius`, `cert`, `pam`.
 * `option` - (Optional) Optional.
 The value of this parameter is based on the value of the HbaItem.N.Method parameter.
 In this topic, LDAP is used as an example.
 You must configure this parameter.
 For more information, see [Authentication Methods](https://www.postgresql.org/docs/11/auth-methods.html).

+#### Block serverless_config

+The serverless_config mapping supports the following:

+* `max_capacity` - (Required, Available in 1.200.0+) The maximum number of RDS Capacity Units (RCUs).
+Valid values: 0.5 to 8.
+The value of this parameter must be greater than or equal to the value of the `min_capacity` parameter.
+* `min_capacity` - (Required, Available in 1.200.0+) The minimum number of RCUs.
+Valid values: 0.5 to 8.
+The value of this parameter must be less than or equal to the value of the `max_capacity` parameter.

+* `auto_pause` - (Required, Available in 1.200.0+) Specifies whether to enable the smart startup and stop feature for the serverless instance.
+After the smart startup and stop feature is enabled, if no connections to the instance are established within 10 minutes, the instance is stopped.
+After a connection is established to the instance, the instance is automatically woken up.
+Valid values:
+  - true: enables the feature.
+  - false: disables the feature.
+This is the default value.

+* `switch_force` - (Required, Available in 1.200.0+) Specifies whether to enable the forced scaling feature for the serverless instance.
+If you set this parameter to true, a transient connection that lasts approximately 1 minute occurs during the forced scaling process.
+Process with caution.
+The RCU scaling for a serverless instance immediately takes effect.
+In some cases, such as the execution of large transactions, the scaling does not immediately take effect.
+In this case, you can enable this feature to forcefully scale the RCUs of the instance.
+Valid values:
+  - true: enables the feature.
+  - false: disables the feature.
+This is the default value.

 ## Attributes Reference